 It is well documented that in addition to the core symptoms of social/communication deficits and restricted repertoire of behaviors, children with autism spectrum disorders (ASD) often experience other comorbid (co-occurring) conditions.
-In fact, studies estimate that approximately 70 to 84 percent of children with ASD might meet the criteria for a comorbid psychiatric disorder.
-Co-occurring conditions include mental health (anxiety, depression), neurological (seizure disorder), physical (cerebral palsy, atypical gait), and medical (allergies, asthma) conditions.
+In fact, studies estimate that approximately 70 to 84 percent of children with ASD might meet the criteria for a comorbid disorder or condition.
+Co-occurring conditions include mental health (anxiety, depression), neurological (seizure disorder), physical (cerebral palsy, atypical gait), and medical (allergies, asthma, gastrointestinal) conditions.
 In addition, unusual responses to sensory stimuli, chronic sleep problems, and low muscle tone can occur in individuals with ASD.

 Most parents have had some experience with a child who has difficulty falling asleep; wakes up frequently during the night, and/or only sleeps a few hours each night.
 Although temporary sleep difficulties are an expected phase of child development, ongoing and persistent sleep disturbances can have an adverse effect on the child, parents and other family members.
 Indeed, a child’s sleeping problems can quickly become a daily parenting challenge.
 Consequently, we should also expect that sleep problems in children and adolescents with ASD will represent an additional burden on their families, as they attempt to deal with the challenges associated with the symptoms of ASD.
 Moreover, there is evidence to suggest that insomnia in itself can aggravate autistic symptoms and further impair adaptability.